-As Earth’s only natural satellite, the moon has been the object of human fascination—and scientific observation—for centuries.
-Although from our perspective the moon does not appear to spin, in reality it rotates about every 27 days, approximately the same amount of time the moon takes to orbit the Earth once.
-Over the course of this “synchronous rotation,” as the phenomenon is known, we see only about 59 percent of the moon’s surface; the other 41 percent, sometimes called the “dark side” of the moon, is never visible from Earth.
+The moon has been the object of human fascination—and scientific observation—for centuries.
+Although from our perspective it does not appear to spin, in reality the moon rotates about every 27 days, which is about the same amount of time it takes to orbit the Earth once.
+During this whole process, we can see only about 59 percent of the moon’s surface, while the other 41 percent—known as the “dark side” of the moon—is concealed from our view.

 Soon after the Soviet satellite Sputnik became the first spacecraft to orbit Earth in 1957, both the Soviet and U.S. space programs began focusing on the next great objective: the moon.
 The Soviet Union initially had more success, as its first two Luna probes made the first escape from Earth’s gravity and the first lunar impact in 1959.
 That same year, Luna 3 achieved another first, taking a photographic survey of the moon’s far side.
 Despite their grainy quality, these early images revealed that the previously unseen hemisphere had few of the smooth, dark spots that we observe on the moon’s surface.
 Scientists initially mistook these volcanic plains for lunar seas, and called them maria (from the Latin word for sea).

-As reported in the Washington Post last year, the National Aeronautics and Space Administration (NASA) now has tens of thousands of images of the far side of the moon, which has allowed them to make better predictions about what that distant surface might look like.
-Now, China’s growing space program has announced its plans to make a historic landing on the far side of the moon in 2018—two years earlier than originally planned.
+Since then, the National Aeronautics and Space Administration (NASA) has collected tens of thousands of images of the far side of the moon, which has allowed them to make better predictions about what that distant surface might look like.